Walking The Island: Charles Dickens Literary Walk

-A new walk, celebrating the life and work of Charles Dickens has been created in Bonchurch and Ventnor.
+Enjoy this Island walk celebrating the life and work of Charles Dickens in Bonchurch and Ventnor...

 Curated by the owners of the beautiful Haviland Cottage, the walk takes you past key locations which map Dickens' stays in Bonchurch and Ventnor between 1838 and 1860.